Can I Drink Alcohol While Trying to Lose Weight?

 Normally, the liver metabolizes the calories from fat and allows you to use them for energy.
 When you drink alcohol, your liver prioritizes its breakdown over the metabolism of fat.
 As a result, your body uses the calories from the alcohol as energy and stores the fat, which can prevent weight loss – and even cause weight gain.

-We’re not here to blow your buzz and tell you that alcohol is completely off limits, but if you do decide to indulge here and there, make sure you’re making smart choices.
+We’re not here to blow your buzz (pun intended) and tell you that alcohol is completely off limits, but if you do decide to indulge here and there, make sure you’re making smart choices.
 Don’t drink more than the recommended amounts – no more one drink per day for women and two drinks per day for men.
-Remember, a drink is defined as 5 ounces of wine, 12 ounces of beer or 1.5 ounces of liquor.
+Remember, a drink is 5 ounces of wine, 12 ounces of beer or 1.5 ounces of liquor, not whatever amount you can fit in one cup.

 Choose wine, light beer or a low-calorie mixer, such as club soda, over juice or cola.
 Avoid fancy cocktails like margaritas, mojitos, and Long Island Iced Teas, which typically have lots of added sugar.
 Always eat a satisfying meal before indulging in some cocktails.
 Some people are tempted to skip dinner to save on calories, but this can backfire.
 You’ll feel the effects of the alcohol more quickly and be more likely to binge on unhealthy foods later.